 The FLTA program provides international educators with the opportunity to teach a language and share their culture at an American university over an academic year, according to the program’s website.

-This year’s class at Brown includes Hanin Massalha, who teaches Arabic, Samwel Luhaga, who teaches Swahili and Reetika Negi, who teaches Hindi.
+Two members of this year's FLTA class at Brown are Samwel Luhaga, who teaches Swahili and Reetika Negi, who teaches Hindi.

-According to Negi, the three teaching assistants have a strong bond.
-The three of them often gather in the Center for Language Studies and “chat about what happens in each of our (home) countries,” she told The Herald.
+According to Negi, the teaching assistants have a strong bond.
+They often gather in the Center for Language Studies and “chat about what happens in each of our (home) countries,” she told The Herald.

-Though each teaching assistant said they have had different experiences so far, all three of them said they have enjoyed the chance to live, learn and work in Providence and the United States.
+Though each teaching assistant said they have had different experiences so far, both of them said they have enjoyed the chance to live, learn and work in Providence and the United States.

 Samwel Luhaga: Supporting Brown’s Swahili program